 The No. 1 is shorter than the No. 2.
 The No. 2 contains all the No. 1 questions, so if you have the No. 2 you also have the content of the No. 1.

-In the first ten questions there #7 and #8 are not asked in the first catechism.
-The numbering is the same but the No. 1 comes from the No. 2 and does not include all of the questions and answers.
-It does use the same wording, though so if your younger student is working with older children, their answers will be the same.
+In the first ten questions of the No. 2, Questions #7 and #8 are not asked in the first catechism.
+The numbering is the same but the No. 1 comes from the No. 2 and does not include all of the questions and answers to make it simpler to use with little ones.

-What's nice about the Baltimore is that it is brief and concise which makes it easier to memorize the answers, even through many versions and publications.
-If you already own a BC2 you wouldn't need to buy the BC3.
+What's nice about the Baltimore No. 1 is that it is brief and concise which makes it easier for children to memorize the answers, even through many versions and publications.
+If you already own a BC2 you wouldn't need to buy the BC1.